Semaphore manages your build, test, and deployment workflows with pipelines, blocks, and promotions:

 Semaphore makes sure that there are always agents ready to run all your jobs.
 When configuring an agent, you can select from a number of memory/CPU combinations and virtual machine (VM) operating system environments.

 The Ubuntu Linux and MacOS VM environments have

-run your code without an overhead of installing many dependencies in
+run your code without the overhead of installing numerous dependencies in

 additional software when needed.